Should your company do more with the balanced scorecard to boost sales performances?

-Objectives – the major goals to be achieved,
+- Objectives – the major goals to be achieved

-Measures – the quantifiable parameters used to measure progress toward reaching objectives
+- Measures – the quantifiable parameters used to measure progress toward reaching objectives

-Targets – specific target values for each measure
+- Targets – specific target values for each measure

-Initiatives – tactical action items required to meet the objectives
+- Initiatives – tactical action items required to meet the objectives

 So just what performances do you measure?
 I caution you to think about what really matters, not only in terms of keeping your business open this month, but in terms of growing your business to keep the doors open two years from now.

 Identify your priorities.
 Is it winning new customers, or providing better customer service to keep existing customers happy, or launching innovative new products?

 If the executive team decides that customer service is a top initiative, but you don’t have the service team in place to provide support, well then, you’ve got problems.
 Here is where everyone needs to sit down and map out tactical strategies to address the issues –

 If you are interested in using the Balanced Scorecard in your business, watch my webcast Balanced Scorecard Drives Sales Performance.
-Inside you’ll learn how companies leverage the balanced scorecard to boost sales performance by identifying and focusing sales operations on the key elements that drive success
+Inside you’ll learn how companies leverage the balanced scorecard to boost sales performance by identifying and focusing sales operations on the key elements that drive success.

 I’d be interested to hear your thoughts.
 Are you using the Balanced Scorecard to drive success?
 If so, how are you using it and how has it helped?